|Nutritional Guidelines (per serving)|

 - Optional: several large lettuce leaves

-- In a large bowl, combine the cauliflower florets with the broccoli florets.
+In a large bowl, combine the cauliflower and broccoli florets.
 Add the bell pepper and chopped onion; toss to blend the ingredients.

 - Cook 4 to 6 slices of bacon.
 Drain, crumble, and add the bacon to the salad before tossing with the dressing.